 A key part of our regulatory agenda in 2023 was to oversee implementation of the new Consumer Duty for the benefit of our customers.
-You can read more about our approach to this in the Stakeholder voice section in the Strategic report.

 Community and suppliers

 To ensure that we are doing the right thing by our communities and suppliers, we received reports on a multitude of matters, including on our ethical procurement approach, activities undertaken to ensure that no modern slavery exists in our supply chains and the financial education we are providing to customers and communities.
 We are pleased with our progress in these areas and continue to encourage management to do more.